ckalearner7/k8s-Resources/cka-exam-prep.md

 </p>
 </details>

-# In the development namespace, create a multi-container POD with an init-container
-# mount a volume, name: workdir, to all containers that lasts for the life of the container
-# initContainer: initc, image: busybox, mount a volume as /work-dir that creates "hello World" index.html file
-# comtainer: c1: image: busybox, sleeps 1d
-# container: c2: image: nginx, mount path /usr/share/nginx/html, that should check for index.html as part of its readiness after a delay of 10 seconds and check port:80 and path: / as part of its liveness probe, check after a delay of 20 seconds and continue to check at 30 seconds interval
+# In the development namespace, create a multi-container POD with an init-container.
+Mount a volume, name: workdir, to all containers that lasts for the life of the container.
+For the initContainer, call it initc, image: busybox, mount a volume as /work-dir that creates "hello World" index.html.
+For comtainer c1, use image: busybox, sleeps 1d.
+For container c2, use image as nginx, mount path /usr/share/nginx/html, and check for index.html as part of its readiness after a delay of 10 seconds and check port:80 and path: / as part of its liveness probe; for liveness, check after a delay of 20 seconds and continue to check at 30 seconds interval
 <details><summary>show</summary>
 <p>